Main view of the Nextas Custom Hydraulic Fixture System, showcasing its precision engineering.

 Automotive Powertrain

 The industry standard for machining engine blocks, cylinder heads, and transmission cases.
-Our fixtures provide the rigidity and precision needed to hold tight tolerances on critical features, ensuring performance and reliability.
+Our fixtures provide the rigidity and precision to hold tight tolerances on critical features for performance and reliability.

 A custom fixture designed for a complex aerospace component made of titanium.